rodelcr/rodelcr.github.io/_pages/presentations.md

 nav: true
 nav_order: 3
 ---
-Here you can find slides from recent presentations I have had the chance to give:
+Here you can find slides from selected recent presentations I have had the chance to give:

-2025/01/13: AAS 245th Meeting Oral Presentation - <a href="aa">Black Hole Growth and Connections to Dark Matter Halos: New insights from Wide-field Cosmological Surveys</a>
+2025/01/13: AAS 245th Meeting Oral Presentation - <a href="https://drive.google.com/file/d/16qM211K9-lKMUZbn7htrLWDRkZc0OozP/view?usp=drive_link">Black Hole Growth and Connections to Dark Matter Halos: New insights from Wide-field Cosmological Surveys</a>

-2024/11: AAS 245th Meeting Oral Presentation - <a href="aa">Black Hole Growth and Connections to Dark Matter Halos: New insights from Wide-field Cosmological Surveys</a>

-2024/09: AAS 245th Meeting Oral Presentation - <a href="aa">Black Hole Growth and Connections to Dark Matter Halos: New insights from Wide-field Cosmological Surveys</a>

-I recently gave a <a href="https://www.youtube.com/watch?v=oM_ayMt8E5c">TED talk</a> about the ways we interpret the masses of galaxies, and how these measurements are helping us understand the evolution of quasars (image courtesy of Sam Cohen, TEDxMahwah).
-For three years, I worked with the Princeton University Preparatory Program (PUPP) doing afternoon enrichment sessions (developing critical reading, presentation, and argumentative skills) in local highschools in central New Jersey for underserved student populations.
-I've also been proud to partner with HISPA (Hispanics Inspiring Students’ Performance and Achievement) to educate more students about the preparation and path to be a scientist.
-I also like to write about astronomy in the most-circulated Puerto Rican newspaper, el Nuevo Día.
-You can find clippings of my articles and their translations <a href="https://drive.google.com/drive/folders/1YD75A-IMlx4lFywhc-yM-L9Q_g0DcvrZ?usp=share_link">here</a>.
+2024/11: Explore the Universe @ Museum of Science, Boston - <a href="https://drive.google.com/file/d/16qMyHqs_ogJftyaL5ZN947xiipfiRhQB/view?usp=drive_link">Native American Heritage Month Presentation</a>

+2024/09: TEDxMahwah - <a href="https://www.youtube.com/watch?v=oM_ayMt8E5c">The History of the Universe, as Told by Dark Matter</a>

+2024/05: 𐓈𐓘𐓬𐓪𐓮𐓤𐓘 𐒰͘𐓤𐓪𐓰𐓘𐓬𐓣 Presentation - <a href="https://drive.google.com/file/d/16qQrQwD3kxGjUzsfdQKA-ZDtnvjxsQQJ/view?usp=drive_link">𐓈𐒰𐓈𐒰͘ 𐒻𐓄𐒰𐒹𐓂͘𐒻𐓊𐒷 (Relativity)</a>

+Please feel free to reach out if there are any slides from other (public) presentations you would like to see!